 When will I find out what accommodation I’ve been offered?

-If you made Lincoln your Firm choice with UCAS and applied for accommodation before the 30th June, room offers will start to go out from A-level results day.
+If you made Lincoln your Firm choice with UCAS and applied for accommodation before the 31st July, room offers will start to go our from February.
 This is the same process for both Unconditional Firm and Conditional Firm applicants; no offers will be sent out until we have all students results.

-If Lincoln is your Insurance choice or if you are coming through Clearing then accommodation offers will start to go out after this date, usually starting the week after results day.
+If Lincoln is your Insurance choice or if you are coming through Clearing then accommodation offers will start to go out the week after results day.

 Can I request to live in the same accommodation as someone I know?